I just see these people out there just getting so irritated over our high-definition sound.

 Whatever it is, it's going to be appealed as well.

-Well, nobody knows what would happen if what rules go into effect after that?
+Well, nobody knows what would happen if what rules go into effect after that.

-These uh you know light practices.
+These light practices.

-Uh so it's it's it's it's not really clear what would happen because there's not a set of rules going forward.
+So it's not really clear what would happen because there's not a set of rules going forward.

 The current agreement ended back in March.